wescale/hashistack/docs/source/reference/role_vault.md

 ## Role defaults

+### Internals

 * Version of the vault package to install.
-* Used to determine which archive to install according to the suffix like [in the official release repository](https://releases.hashicorp.com/vault/).
+Used to determine which archive to install according to the suffix like [in the official release repository](https://releases.hashicorp.com/vault/).
 For example, valid values are: '1.14.4', '1.15.0+ent', '1.14.3+ent.fips1402', etc.